dss-extensions/dss_capi/docs/known_differences.md

 - **This library is not supported by the original authors of OpenDSS**.
 If you find issues or have features specific to the library, please open [an issue ticket on GitHub](https://github.com/dss-extensions/dss_capi/issues/) or send an email (pmeira at ieee.org).
 For general OpenDSS issues, be sure to test with the official distribution before posting in the official forum at SourceForge.
 - Several projects that use DSS C-API, such as DSS Python, OpenDSSDirect.py, OpenDSSDirect.jl, DSS Sharp and DSS MATLAB are hosted at [DSS Extensions](http://github.com/dss-extensions/).
 These projects provide user-friendly programming interfaces for different languages.
 - DSS C-API is based on the open-source Free Pascal compiler instead of Delphi.
 If you find a system where the results are different between the two distributions, please share a sample with us to help identify it, allowing us to fix the issue for all users.
 - Bits and pieces of the API code, as well as some small specific changes of the main OpenDSS code, have been modified for better multi-platform compatibility and, sometimes, performance.
-Most of these are not explicitely listed here since they do not affect the library behavior.
+Most of these are not explicitly listed here since they do not affect the library behavior.
 - The API is compatible with languages which support C calls and is mostly self-documented in the header files (`dss_capi.h` in the `include` folder).
 See also [the usage document](https://github.com/dss-extensions/dss_capi/blob/master/docs/usage.md) to get understand the memory model and advanced usage -- including the Global Result interface, which can drastically reduce memory (re)allocations in some use-cases.
 - Most of the COM documentation can be applied to the usage of DSS C-API.
 - At the moment, there is no executable program.
 If you have a use-case that would benefit from an executable, please open a feature request ticket.
 Some other features are been slowly added to DSS Python to complement this library.

 ## Differences

 - There is no direct support for plots from the DSS language or general GUI elements.
 As a library, DSS C-API can, of course, be integrate with GUI environments.
 Optional integration with plotting system is being implemented.
-For example, DSS Python provides optional plotting capabilites based on matplotlib.
+For example, DSS Python provides optional plotting capabilities based on matplotlib.
 - The TCP connection options are disabled as well as GIS features (which require proprietary software)
 - This library contains fixes for user-written DLLs ("UserModels" and "UserControls" for elements like Generators and CapUserControls) which include truncated pointers and correct support for the DSS language `Edit` command.
 - Free Pascal hashlists are used for tracking elements.
 This means that accessing elements by name is usually faster in DSS C-API and present a linear behavior.